Business and Financial Management

 Michigan State University Extension

-A guide from MSU Extension and the Center for Regional Food Systems outlines best practices for
+A guide from MSU Extension and the Center for Regional Food Systems outlines best practices for processing and selling liquid honey for beekeepers who make $15,000 or less in annual honey sales.

 • Indigenous Animals Grant